Visiting Bryce Canyon in August

 Hiking: There are plenty of options for hiking in the summer no matter your skill level or time constraints.
 Check out our top ten list here.

 Canyoneering: Southern Utah is home to the densest population of slot canyons in the world.
 Slot canyons are narrow, deep channels typically formed from eroded sandstone.
-You can explore slot canyons by an activity called canyoneering— rappelling down, exploring on foot, and rock scrambling your way out of the canyon.
-If you’re the adventurous type, then canyoneering into a slot canyon is fantastic way to get your adrenaline pumping.
+You can explore slot canyons through an activity called canyoneering— rappelling down, exploring on foot, and rock scrambling your way out of the canyon.
+If you’re the adventurous type, then canyoneering into a slot canyon is a fantastic way to get your adrenaline pumping.
 This activity is most safely completed during good weather and of course with a guiding company.

 Ranger Activities: Take advantage of the free activities offered by the Park rangers in Bryce Canyon National Park.
 Choose from geology talks about the hoodoos and the larger Grand Staircase, or learn about the cultural history of the Park on a guided rim walk.